 How to Build a Kitchen Island

-Add extra workspace to your kitchen with a new island.
+Add work space to your kitchen with a DIY kitchen island.

 Tools and Materials: